 First candling: 7 days

-After a week of incubation, place your egg onto your egg candler in a darkened room and turn on the candling light.
+After a week of incubation, place your egg onto your egg candler in a darkened room and turn on the light.
 You should be able to see shadows from inside the egg.
-With practice, you will be able to identify fertile eggs by the dark dot, the embryo and the spider-like blood veins spreading out around the egg.
+With practice, you will identify fertile eggs by the dark dot, the embryo and the spider-like blood veins spreading out around the egg.

 Sometimes, it’s hard to see the embryo, and it might be in the centre or opposite side of the egg.
 Rotate the egg until you get the best view.
 If you’re still not seeing it clearly, then it’s best to wait another day or two before trying again.